theseus-os/Theseus/book/src/rust_builds_out_of_tree.md

 There is another related problem that stems from how the Rust compiler appends unique IDs (metadata used by the compiler) to each compiled crate and each (non-mangled) symbol in those crates; this issue presents itself even in unlinked object files.

-As an example, the `page_allocator` crate in Theseus will be compiled into an object file with a name like `page_allocator-c55b593144fe8446.o`, and the function `page_allocator::AllocatedPages::split()` implemented and exposed by that crate will be emitted as the symbol `_ZN14page_allocator14AllocatedPages5split17heb9fd5c4948b3ccfE`.
+As an example, the `page_allocator` crate in Theseus will be compiled into an object file with a name like `page_allocator-c55b593144fe8446.o`, and the function `page_allocator::allocate_pages_at()` implemented and exposed by that crate will be emitted as the symbol `_ZN14page_allocator17allocate_pages_at17heb9fd5c4948b3ccfE`.

 The values of both the crate's unique ID (`c55b593144fe8446`) and every symbol's unique ID (e.g., `heb9fd5c4948b3ccfE`) are deterministic, but depend on many factors.
 One of those factors is the compiler version, the source directory, the target directory, and more.